National Parks, Monuments, and Seashores, United States, Washington DC

 Petersen House

-After Lincoln was shot, he was carried out of the theatre to the boarding house across the street.
-A crowd of people gathered outside as the doctor worked to save Lincoln’s life.
-Lincoln was surrounded by his wife, Mary, and several government officials.
+After President Lincoln was shot, he was carried out of Ford’s Theatre and brought to the Petersen House—a boarding house directly across the street.
+A crowd quickly gathered outside as a doctor worked tirelessly to save the president’s life.

 The Aftermath Exhibits